 Matrix: Printing is available in UV-protected glossy (or other) aluminum or in a choice of papers

 Edition: This is a small limited edition with printing to order by Bay Photo (Scotts Valley, CA).
 To date, one artist’s proof has been printed on glossy, UV-filtering (EXT) aluminum.
-The edition tally will be updated as other proofs are printed.
-The total edition will likely remain far below 100 (numbered and/or artist’s) proofs.
+The total edition will likely remain below 100 numbered proofs.

 Signature: Digitally signed, bottom right